iartarisi/newhackers/README.markdown

 #### Arguments

-Arguments should be included in the POST request:
+Arguments should be included in the POST request.
+All arguments are mandatory:

 **user** - an existing HN username
 **password** - user's password